Novelty Detection via Robust Variational Autoencoding: INTRODUCTION

-We propose a robust novelty detection procedure, MAW, that aims to model the distribution of the training data in the presence of nontrivial fraction of outliers.
-We highlight its following four features: \begin{itemize} \item MAW models the latent distribution by a Gaussian mixture of low-rank inliers and full-rank outliers, and applies the inlier distribution for testing.
-Previous applications of mixture models for novelty detection were designed for multiple modes of inliers and used more complicated tools such as constructing another network \citep{zong2018deep} or applying clustering \citep{aytekin2018clustering,lee2018simple}.

-\item MAW applies a novel dimension reduction component, which extracts lower-dimensional features of the latent distribution.
-The reduced small dimension allows using full covariances for both the outliers (with full rank) and inliers (with deficient rank); whereas previous VAE-based methods for novelty detection used diagonal covariances in their models \citep{an2015variational, daniel2020deep}.
-The new component is inspired by the RSR layer in \citet{lai2020robust}; however, they are essentially different since the RSR layer is only applicable for data points and not for probability distributions.

-\item For the latent code penalty, MAW uses the Wasserstein-1 ($W_1$) metric.
-Under a special setting, we prove that the Wasserstein metric gives rise to outliers-robust estimation and is suitable to the low-rank modeling of inliers by MAW.
-We also show that these properties do not hold for the KL divergence, which is used by VAE, AAE and WAE.
-We remark that the use of the Wasserstein metric in WAE is different than that of MAW.
-Indeed, in WAE it measures the distance between the data distribution and the generated distribution and it does not appear in the latent code.
-Our use of $W_1$ can be viewed as a variant of AAE, which replaces GAN with Wasserstein GAN (WGAN) \citep{arjovsky2017wasserstein}.
-That is, it replaces the minimization of the KL divergence by that of the $W_1$ distance.
+We propose a robust novelty detection procedure, MAW, that aims to model the distribution of the training data in the presence of a nontrivial fraction of outliers.
+We highlight its following four features: \begin{enumerate} \item MAW models the latent distribution by a Gaussian mixture of low-rank inliers and full-rank outliers, and applies the inlier distribution for testing.
+Previous applications of mixture models for novelty detection were designed for multiple modes of inliers and used more complicated tools such as additional network construction \citep{zong2018deep} or clustering \citep{aytekin2018clustering,lee2018simple}. \item MAW applies a novel dimension reduction component, which extracts lower-dimensional features of the latent distribution.
+The reduced dimension allows using full covariances; whereas previous VAE-based methods for novelty detection used diagonal covariances in their models \citep{an2015variational, daniel2020deep}. \item MAW uses the Wasserstein-1 ($W_1$) metric for the latent code penalty.
+We prove that the Wasserstein metric gives rise to outlier-robust estimation and is suitable to the low-rank modeling of inliers by MAW.
+We also show that these properties do not hold for the commonly-used KL divergence.
+To the best of our knowledge, this is the first theoretical analysis that clarifies the advantage of the Wasserstein distance over the KL divergence in a VAE in terms of robustness to outliers and low-rank inlier modeling. \item MAW achieves state-of-the-art results on popular anomaly detection datasets. \end{enumerate}